Mark Morriss: Biography

 Mark Morriss released his debut solo album, Memory Muscle in May 2008.
 A folk-tinged record, it featured five re-recorded tracks which had previously been released under the name "Fi-Lo Beddow" as a self-released EP in February 2006.
 The strings on the record were arranged by film composer David Arnold, who became a fan of Expecting to Fly whilst scoring Independence Day.

 In 2014, Morriss released his second solo album A Flash of Darkness via Acid Jazz Records.
 This was followed by another Acid Jazz release in 2015, The Taste of Mark Morriss, an album of cover versions.
 Morriss has also recorded the theme music for all of the children's audiobooks written by David Walliams.
 Morriss is also currently a full member of Matt Berry's live band, The Maypoles, and regularly tours the UK with this outfit as a rhythm guitarist and backing vocalist.

 In 2021, Morriss appeared as the vocalist for Billy Reeves' The Helicopter of the Holy Ghost project, on the album Afters.
 Morriss joined former theaudience member Reeves on the album, which was co-produced by Richard Archer of Hard-Fi, with the album also featuring members of Cocteau Twins, Engineers and Gazpacho.

 Personal life

 In November 2021, allegations of emotional and physical abuse against Morriss were made by his ex-wife, Anna Wharton.
-Morriss disputed the claims, telling The Guardian: "I may have been thoughtless and selfish in some of the dealings in my personal life of late, but these allegations of abuse and gaslighting are wholly untrue, and I refute [sic] them completely.”
+Morriss disputed the claims, telling The Guardian: "I may have been thoughtless and selfish in some of the dealings in my personal life of late, but these allegations of abuse and gaslighting are wholly untrue, and I refute them completely.”
 Following these allegations, Morriss was dropped from The Big Britpop Family Party in London.

-On 2 March 2022, Morriss issued a statement in response to his ex wife's allegations.
+On 2 March 2022, Morriss issued a statement in response to his ex-wife's allegations.